Declare records by using retention labels

 Set-RegulatoryComplianceUI -Enabled $false

 Configuring retention labels to declare records

-When you create a retention label from the Records Management solution in the Microsoft 365 compliance center, you have the option to mark items as a record.
+When you create a retention label from the Records Management solution in the Microsoft Purview compliance portal, you have the option to mark items as a record.
 If you ran the PowerShell command from the previous section, you can alternatively mark items as a regulatory record.

 Using this retention label, you can now apply it to SharePoint or OneDrive documents and Exchange emails, as needed.